logo

 METHOD:

-Preheat the oven to 350 deg F. In a dry skillet on medium low heat, add the cinnamon, cloves, cardamom pods, star anise, black peppercorns, poppy seeds and sesame seeds.
-Gently toast until slightly brown and fragrant.
+Preheat the oven to 350 degrees F. In a small dry skillet on medium low heat, combine the cinnamon along with the cloves, cardamom pods, star anise, black peppercorns, poppy seeds and sesame seeds.
+Gently toast until lightly brown and fragrant.
 Quickly remove from the heat, let cool and using a spice grinder or clean coffee mill grind into a fine powder.
 Set aside until needed.

 In a large deep oven proof skillet on medium high heat, add 2 tbsp of the oil.
 Add the onions, garlic, ginger and green chilies.
 Sauté until golden brown (about 6-8 minutes).
-Add the salt, ground spices, as well as, the rest of the spices (turmeric, ground coriander powder, ground cumin powder, garam masala, red chili powder and freshly grated nutmeg).
+Next add the salt along with the freshly ground spices and the turmeric, ground coriander powder, ground cumin powder, garam masala, red chili powder and freshly grated nutmeg).
 Mix well to combine all of the spices and stir fry for a few minutes.
-Add the chopped tomatoes and a little oil if needed.
+Now add in the chopped tomatoes and a little oil if needed.
 Stir well to combine and then add the tomato paste and a little water (½ a cup or so).
 Cook for a few minutes and then add the chicken pieces.
 Mix well to thoroughly combine all of the ingredients.
 Sauté for a few minutes, cover with aluminum foil and place in the oven on the center rack.
 If you do not have an oven proof skillet, simply transfer the chicken and the onion masala mixture to a large deep baking dish or casserole.
 Cook for 8-10 minutes until the chicken is fully cooked through but still juicy and moist.
 Transfer to a large serving platter, garnish with freshly chopped cilantro leaves and lemon/lime wedges.
 Serve with warm rotis and Basmati rice.

 This content was written by Sadhana Ginde.
 If you wish to use this content in any manner, you need written permission.
 Contact Sadhana Ginde for details.